-Thanks for visiting and for your interest in my research and related endeavors — many of which involve studying and addressing inequality in the United States, especially within the context of higher education.
+Thanks for visiting and for your interest in my research and related endeavors — many of which involve studying and addressing inequality, especially within organizational contexts.
+Please find my CV here.

-As a doctoral candidate and Paul F. Lazarsfeld Fellow in the Department of Sociology at Columbia University, I draw on both quantitative and qualitative methods to analyze the role of higher education institutions in shaping the opportunity structures and outcomes available to students.
-This topic implicates several major areas of study within the discipline, including inequality, stratification, mobility, organizations, race, immigration, and neighborhoods, in addition to education.
+As a doctoral candidate and Paul F. Lazarsfeld Fellow in the Department of Sociology at Columbia University, I draw on both quantitative and qualitative methods to analyze the role of organizations in shaping the opportunity structures and outcomes available to individuals.
+My primary case is the U.S. higher education sector.
+This topic implicates several major areas of study within the discipline, including inequality, stratification, mobility, organizations, culture, and race/ethnicity/gender, in addition to education.

-My dissertation research brings together key themes and ideas from the stratification and organizations literatures to investigate postsecondary degree completion.
+My dissertation, “Organizational Effects on Bachelor’s Degree Completion for the New Majority,” brings together key themes and ideas from the stratification and organizations literatures to investigate bachelor’s degree completion.
 I focus on the interactional space between students and colleges, analyzing how and why students are able to persist given organizational priorities and constraints.
 I am particularly interested in public, broad-access, four-year colleges and universities, which enroll the majority of four-year college-goers and are an important context for students from traditionally underrepresented and non-dominant backgrounds.
 Lessening inequality in the higher education system — and in the country, more broadly — requires an intensive focus on such students, who are the numerical majority but who often are not part of mainstream narratives of “the college experience.”
-My work seeks to understand the experiences and outcomes of such students by studying both their individual trajectories and the organizations and institutional contexts that serve them in higher education.
+I create greater understand of the experiences and outcomes of such students by studying both their individual trajectories and the organizations and institutional contexts that serve them in higher education.

-Outside of my dissertation work, I have studied other topics in higher education including the black/white race gap in degree completion and the relationship between social class and college course-taking.
+Outside of my dissertation work, I have studied other topics in higher education including the black/white race gap in degree completion (this paper, “The Paradox of Persistence: Explaining the Black-White Gap in Bachelor’s Degree Completion,” is forthcoming in ASR) and the relationship between social class and college course-taking.
 I also have written a widely circulated report on the specific opportunities and challenges facing two-to-four-year transfer students.
 Additionally, I have been involved in projects studying school-to-work transitions in comparative international contexts, including this collaborative work recently published in the American Journal of Sociology and a work-in-progress focused on the labor market outcomes of black and white college graduates in Brazil.
 In May 2017, I was named an NAEd/Spencer Foundation Dissertation Fellow.

-Before coming to Columbia, I served as the Director of Speechwriting and Communications within the Office of the President at Georgetown University.
-I also received my BA from Georgetown, where I was Valedictorian of the College, and where I received the Healy Scholarship, which enabled two years of graduate study at the University of Oxford.
-Now back on more familiar turf — I mainly grew up in the NYC tri-state area — I am an avid runner, yoga enthusiast, chef of our family’s Italian specialties, and mom to a little one, Oliver.
+Before coming to Columbia, I served as the Director of Speechwriting and Communications in the Office of the President at Georgetown University.
+I also earned my BA at Georgetown, where I was Valedictorian of the College, and where I received the Healy Scholarship enabling two years of graduate study at the University of Oxford.
+Now back on more familiar turf — I mainly grew up in the NYC tri-state area — I am an avid runner, yoga enthusiast, chef of my family’s Italian specialties, partner to Ben, and mom to a little one, Oliver.